*SHOW EXTENDED* 2ND OCTOBER – 16TH DECEMBER

 Taken as a whole, Read My Lips presents a history of political work and organising that opens up a broader spectrum of understanding around the aesthetics of political action and the legacies of AIDS activism, bringing together a rare collection of the group’s output that helped to convey the urgency of the early AIDS crisis and led to changes in public policy that saved lives.

 A series of learning events, conversations and artistic commissions presented in conjunction with Gran Fury’s exhibition have been co-curated in collaboration with artist Jack O’Brien.
-A full programme announcement will be made shortly.

 Gran Fury in conversation with Richard John Jones